KarsenMa/plane-classifier-Final/README.md

 OR

-Scan to open:
+Use the QR Code:

 ![QR Code](./Plane_Classifier_QR.png)

 ---

+## How to Use

+1. Select a model (`Commercial Jets + BB` or `FGVC 100`).
+2. Upload an image or a video.
+3. For video:
+   - Choose frame skip level.
+   - Click **"🚀 Process Video"**.
+4. View the prediction and confidence.

+---

-## Installation & Setup
+## Local Installation & Setup

 ### 1. Clone the repository